 Medication Administration at School

-Written instructions/permission from a licensed prescriber as well as written permission from the parent/guardian is required and should be documented on the ELCO Medication Form found below.
+ELCO School Board Policy 210 outlines the regulations related to medication use at school.
+Written instructions/permission from a licensed prescriber and permission from the parent/guardian are required and should be documented on the ELCO Medication Form found by clicking the "Forms" imagine/link to the right.
 All medications must be in their original, labeled container.
 For their safety, students are prohibited from carrying any medication to school; a responsible adult must deliver all medication to the health office.
-Please carefully review both pages of the form below outlining this process in more detail.
-When completed by the parent/guardian and licensed prescriber, the parent/guardian should return to the nurse at the child's building.
+Please carefully review both pages of the ELCO Medication Form outlining this process in more detail.
+The completed form must be provided before prescription medication is administered.

-Several over the counter (OTC) medications have been approved/recommended by the school physician to be dispensed, as needed, by the nurse.
+Several over-the-counter (OTC) medications have been approved/recommended by the school physician to be dispensed, as needed, by the nurse.
 These medications include Acetaminophen (Tylenol) and Ibuprofen (Advil).
-Students will only be administered these medications under the circumstances outlined by the school physician and with parent permission as provided annually on the OTC Medication Permission Form.
-Parents/guardians who would like to approve administration of one or more of these OTC medications by the nurse can do so by reviewing the forms below, signing, and returning to your child's building nurse.
+The medications will be administered under the circumstances outlined by the school physician and with parent permission, as provided annually on the OTC Medication Permission Form.
+Parents/guardians who would like to approve the administration of one or more of these OTC medications can do so by completing the "Annual OTC Medication Permission" form.
+The form can be quickly completed in PowerSchool or via hard copy (found to the right).
+If using the hard copy, it should be returned to your child's building nurse.

 A complete description of all Standing Orders provided by the school physician can be found by clicking the "Forms" image/link to the right.

 Asthma Inhalers/epinephrine Auto-injectors